Guaranteed Functional Tensor Singular Value Decomposition: Numeric Experiments

-We first study the performance of FTSVD on rank-1 models.
-We set $\lambda_{min} = 20$, $\tau = 1$, and $\sigma = 0$.
-Note that this setting does not include any functional remainder term $\bcZ$ in the observation and can be taken as a particular tabular tensor CP-decomposition model.
-Therefore, we compare our method with the classic method for rank-1 tabular tensor decomposition (which we refer to as CP later).
+We start by studying the performance of FTSVD on rank-1 models and set $\lambda_{min} = 2$, $\tau = 1$, and $\sigma = 0$.
+We compare our method with the classic method for rank-1 tabular tensor decomposition (which we refer to as CP later) and the functional prnciple component analysis (FPCA) proposed by \cite{yao2005functional-regression}.
 Since CP only yields the estimation on the discrete grid for functional mode, we obtain the whole function estimator by interpolation with minimal $\cH$-norm.
+To apply FPCA, we first unfold the original observations tensor $\widetilde \bcY$ to a matrix $\widetilde \bY = \cM_3(\widetilde \bcY) \in \bbR^{n \times (p_1p_2)}$ and treat each columns of $\widetilde \bcY$ as a functional sample evaluated at an $n$-grid.
 The comparison between CP and the proposed FTSVD for dimension $p=p_1=p_2 \in \{20,30,50\}$ and various grid density $n$ is presented in Figure~\ref{fig:cmp-rank-1}.
-We can see the proposed algorithm has more accurate estimations than the classic CP-decomposition method in all scenarios on both functional and tabular modes.
-In particular, on the functional mode, our method is significantly better than CP as we utilize the functional smoothness for estimation at each step of power iteration, which further helps the estimation of the other two singular vectors.
+We can see the proposed algorithm has more accurate estimations than the classic CP-decomposition and FPCA in all scenarios on both functional and tabular modes.
+In particular, on the functional mode, our method is significantly better as we fully utilize both the functional smoothness and low-dimensional structures for estimation at each step of power iteration.